The two-year MA Theatre Studies program offers students the opportunity to pursue theatre studies through coursework and a thesis project.

 - A copy of official transcripts from all post-secondary institutions attended and are currently enrolled in.
 If your transcripts are in a language other than English you must also provide a certified translation

-- A statement of purpose (500 words) that details:
+- A statement of purpose (1–2 pages) that details:

 - Your proposed area of study and its potential contribution to the wider field in which it is situated

-- A recent writing sample that demonstrates the quality of your thinking and writing
+- A recent academic writing sample that demonstrates the quality of your research and writing skills

 - Three letters of recommendation via UBC’s eReference system